-The red grape variety comes from Greece.
-Synonyms are Aghiorghitico, Aghiorgitiko, Bacouri, Bakouri, Mavro Nemeas, Mavrostaphylo Mavraki, Mavroudi Nemeas, Mbacoura, Mbakoura, Mpakouri, Mpakouros, Nemeas Mavro, St. George, St. George vine.
-The town of Nemea in the appellation of the same name used to be called Agios Georgis (Saint George), which gave the name to this variety.
-However, the name of the grape variety should not be confused with the similar name of origin Agioritikos from the Holy Mountain Athos (peninsula of Chalkidiki).
-The exact origin is believed to be in the Argolis and Corinthia regions of the Peloponnese.
-However, the origin (parentage) is unknown.
-According to one hypothesis, it is said to have been cultivated as far back as Greek antiquity.
+The red grape variety originates from Greece.
+Synonyms are Aghiorghitico, Aghiorgitiko, Ayoriyitiko, Bacouri, Bakouri, Bakouros, Mavraki, Mavro, Mavro Nemeas, Mavrostaphylo Mavraki, Mavroudi Nemeas, Mbacoura, Mbakoura, Mpakouri, Mpakouros, Nemeas Mavro, Nemeas Mavroudi, St. George, St. George vine.
+The town of Nemea in the appellation of the same name used to be called Agios Georgis (Saint George), which gave this variety its name.
+However, the grape variety name must not be confused with the similarly named designation of origin Agioritikos from the Holy Mountain Athos (Chalkidike peninsula).
+The exact origin is assumed to be in the areas of Argolis and Korinthia in the Peloponnese.
+However, the ancestry (parentage) is unknown.
+According to one hypothesis, it or an ancestor was already cultivated in ancient Greece.